 Fremantle Passenger Terminal

-The iconic building on Victoria Quay was opened in two stages in 1960 and 1962.
+The iconic building on Victoria Quay is designed in the post-war international style.

 concrete in the building materials.

 Architectural firm Hobbs, Winning and Leighton were the consulting architects for the terminal in association with the Fremantle Harbour Trust.
 The builders were the Fremantle Harbour Trust and AT Brine and Sons, with 22 subcontractors involved.

 The two-level building is of steel-framed construction with concrete panels.
 The upper floor is timber parquetry and Western Australian hardwood timbers were used extensively in the interior.

 The first stage, servicing F Berth, was opened in December 1960 by the Premier, the Hon David Brand MLA.
 Between then and completion of Stage 2 at G Berth in May 1962, more than a quarter of a million passengers passed through the terminal.

 The building at that time was described as the largest of its kind in Australia (and is still the largest cruise terminal in Australia) and the only passenger terminal in Australia with two-berth capacity.
 It was built for dual-purpose usage with capacity for cargo handling as well as servicing passenger needs.

 With cruising now one of the most popular and fastest growing sectors of the tourism industry worldwide, Fremantle today is one of Australia’s most important cruise ship calls.
 Fremantle Ports is represented on the Australian Cruise Association,